 Keeping children and young people safe

 All children and young people have a right to feel safe, and to be safe at all times.
-Mission Australia will not tolerate any abuse or neglect of children or young people involved with our services.

 We respect and value the rights of all children and young people, and support them to reach their full potential.
 We recognise that particular consideration needs to be paid to the cultural safety of Aboriginal and Torres Strait Islander children and young people.
 We also acknowledge the particular needs of children and young people arising from their cultural and linguistic background, sexuality, gender diversity, disability, or as a result of domestic and family violence or other trauma.

 Safeguarding children and young people is the responsibility of all Mission Australia people, including the Board, Executive, leaders, staff, contractors, students and volunteers across the whole organisation.